nplab/EV3/README.md

 | meta-collision | Collision sensor.
 Sends data only when value of touch sensor at the front of the robot changes.                               | %                                                       | 0=no collision, 1=collision |
 | meta-sonar     | The ultrasound distance sensor, mounted on a base that swivels 180 degrees in steps, measuring the distance after every step. | %                                                       |  \[-90 – 90(°), 0 – 2550(mm)\] |
 | meta-compass   | Angle the sensor has turned around its horizontal axis since initialization.                                                  | 0-2^32 , milliseconds to wait between polling the sensor | -32768 – 32767 (°)          |

+### Ping

+A third data channel called `ping` is used to monitor the connection.
+The website is expected to send messages – with arbitrary content – at one second intervals.
+If the robot does not receive a message on the `ping` channel for five seconds, the software restarts.

 [^1]: `hold` = motor attempts to hold position; `coast` = motor is free to be turned